 the government, by collecting the acts of the martyrs, Pammachius and

-Quiritus, Roman senators, with all their families, and many other
+Quiritus, Roman senators, with all their families

 christians; Simplicius, senator; Calepodius, a christian minister,